awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 ### AWS CloudTrail Logging – Storage and Notification<a name="pricing-cloudtrail"></a>

 If you enable AWS CloudTrail on your account, you can obtain logs of API calls that AWS Secrets Manager makes\.
-There's no additional charge for AWS CloudTrail\.
+Secrets Manager logs all events as management events\.
+There are no data events\.
+There's no additional charge for capturing a single trail in AWS CloudTrail to capture management events\.
+The first copy of all management events is stored in that trail for free\.
 However, you can incur charges for Amazon S3 for log storage and for Amazon SNS if you enable notification\.
+Also, if you set up additional trails, the additional copies of management events can incur costs\.
 For more information, see the [AWS CloudTrail](https://aws.amazon.com/cloudtrail/pricing) pricing page\.